-Fixed fees for attendance and representation at single hearings for sentence in the Magistrates Court
+Fees for advice and representation at single hearings for sentence in the Magistrates Court

-In cases which are not contested and where a guilty plea has been or will be entered and where no adjournment to a future date to contest and/or call evidence is expected we charge a fixed fee of £400 plus VAT.
-This totals £480 payable in full upon instruction and in advance of the hearing date.
+In cases which are not contested and where a guilty plea has been or will be entered and where no adjournment to a future date to contest and/or call evidence is expected we charge a fee ranging from £500 to £800 plus VAT depending on the amount of time involved.
+The VAT inclusive amount of between £600 to £960 is payable in full upon instruction and in advance of the hearing date.

 Such cases are usually:

 - Speeding offences and other offences where there is a likelihood the Magistrates will consider a discretionary disqualification, e.g. Speeding in excess of 30 mph above the relevant limit, being In Charge of a vehicle whilst over the prescribed limit, etc.

 - Cases where the Court has a discretion in the number of penalty points to be imposed depending on the perceived seriousness of the offence, e.g. Careless Driving 3-9 points, Failing to stop after an accident 5-10 points, Speeding 3-6 points, and No Insurance 6-8 points, particularly where this may impact upon the “Totting Up” calculation or where the New Driver provisions (disqualification at 6 points) apply.

 - Cases where the Magistrates may consider Community Penalties or even a Custodial Sentence, e.g. Driving with Excess Alcohol or under the influence of Drugs, Disqualified Driving or Failing to stop after an accident, but where Legal Aid is not available because of your means.

 The Fee includes two to three hours attendance/preparation:

 - Taking your instructions

 - Providing advice on likely sentence